 This page may include supplemental advisory information only.
 Every pilot is urged to receive a preflight briefing with current notices to airmen (NOTAM).
 Link to FAA NOTAMs website.

 On May 19, 1938, the first landing was made at what was to become Sulphur Springs Municipal Airport by an air mail pilot.
 Now offering flight training, fuel, FBO and maintenance services, and serving as home to the flight departments of several local corporations, KSLR held its 75th anniversary in 2013.

-Read the article by Janice Wood, originally published in General Aviation News or Download the article PDF.
+View the article by Janice Wood, originally published in General Aviation News or Download the article PDF.

 Experimental Aircraft Association

 EAA Chapter 1094 meets the third Saturday of every month.
 Meetings are held at 9:00 AM in the Sulphur Springs (KSLR) Terminal.